kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 will be learned.
 I need to ask myself: "Is there anything I don't like?".
 Whatever it is, it's always removed.
 For example, I still don't really enjoy $$...
 I find it misleading... still, it should be fine.

+An interesting idea taken from Haskell is the $ operator.
+I'm just pondering a very simple grammar scheme that would use context-independent meanings for symbols...
+Allow me to elaborate:

+	class ( ... )

+Now, $ can be used and it means '(' and it ends at the end of the file.

+	class $
+		name ( "something" )
+		method ( return ( 32u (a b) ) param (8u c) code ({
+			equals (a b)
+		})
+		)

+I don't know.
+Could be interesting.
+It's a very free grammar in that you can decide where the tags go.
+The problem is that it's not compact.
+Another problem is that programmers will have a bad time communicating with each other using this method.
+They'll end up with their own way of writing things, making codebases inconsistent and messy.